Watering Your Plants: How to Keep Indoor Plants Happy and Hydrated

 Three import questions to water correctly:

-- Is it better to water from the top or let the plant soak up water from the bottom?
+• Is it better to water from the top or let my plants soak up water from the bottom?

 To help you become more intuitive with plant care, let's tackle some of the basics of plant care, starting with when and how often you should water your plants.